learn-co-curriculum/react-hooks-import-export/README.md

 * **Easier to navigate**
   * Modules that are separated and clearly named make code more read-able for other developers
 * **Easier to debug**
-  * Bugs have less toom to hide in isolated, contained code
+  * Bugs have less room to hide in isolated, contained code
 * **Produce clean and DRY code**
   * Modules can be reused and repurposed throughout applications

 ## Modularizing React Code